 Expenditure for repairs you make to the property may be deductible.
-However, the repairs must relate directly to wear and tear or other damage that occurred as a result of your renting out the property.
+However, generally the repairs must relate directly to wear and tear or other damage that occurred as a result of your renting out the property.

-Repairs generally involve a replacement or renewal of a worn out or broken part, for example, replacing some guttering damaged in a storm or part of a fence that was damaged by a falling tree branch.
+Repairs generally involve a replacement or renewal of a worn out or broken part, for example, replacing worn or damaged curtains, blinds or carpets between tenants.
+Maintenance generally involves keeping the property in a tenantable condition, for example repainting faded or damaged interior walls.